AgathiyanChe/Basics-BigData/Readme.md

 To launch a Spark Application, the `spark-submit` script is used for that.
 If your code depends on other projects, you will need to package them alongside your application in order to distribute the code to a Spark cluster.
-Both sbt and Maven have assembly plugins.
+Both *sbt and *Maven* have assembly plugins.
 When creating assembly jars, list Spark and Hadoop as provided dependencies;
 these need not be bundled since they are provided by the cluster manager at runtime.

 First of all, You can remember that if you need help, the `help` command will be there:
 ```Shell
 spark-submit --help
 ```
-Spark has many parameters to tune depeding of our needs, we are going to take a look:
+Spark has many parameters to tune depending of our needs, we are going to take a look:
 <!--
 http://spark.apache.org/docs/1.6.3/submitting-applications.html#launching-applications-with-spark-submit
 http://spark.apache.org/docs/1.6.3/submitting-applications.html#master-urls